Our best-selling High-Flow system just got better! Improved Dry Membrane design now with 20% increase in flow rate. Up to 1,200+ GPD!

-Q: How do I properly store a Reverse Osmosis System that won't be used for more than 3 weeks
+Q: How do I properly store a Reverse Osmosis (RO) System that won't be used for more than 3 weeks

 A: The Evolution is not really designed to be an under the sink drinking water system.
-The reason for this is because the large membranes in that system perform what is called “tds creep”.
-This means upon system start up the ppm’s will come out higher for a minute or two and then go back down to the 94/95% ppm rejection that is standard.
+The reason for this is because the large membranes in that system perform what is called “TDS (total dissolved solids) creep.”
+This means upon system start up the PPMs (parts per million) will come out higher for a minute or two and then go back down to the 94/95% ppm rejection that is standard.
 This happens because there is untreated water in the membranes/housings from the last time you ran the system and then shut it off.
 When filling a 50 or 100 gallon reservoir this really is insignificant as it evens out with the rest of the purified water.
 One option for using the Evolution for drinking water is to use it to fill 5 gallon jugs and put them on a water dispenser (like the ceramic ones).
 We also have post-remineralization filters that polish the flavor that can be perceived as flat to some people.
-The remin filter adds soluble calcium and makes the water more alkaline and sweetens the flavor a bit.
+The remineralization filter adds soluble calcium and makes the water more alkaline and sweetens the flavor a bit.
 We also have a system that is specifically designed as an under the sink drinking water system.
-This is called the Ecospring.
-There is also the option to turn a Stealth 100 or 200 into a drinking water system by purchasing the Stealth drinking water upgrade kit.
-All of these products are on our website at www.hydrologicsystems.com
+This is called the ecospring.
+There is also the option to turn a Stealth-RO150 or -RO300 into a drinking water system by purchasing the Stealth drinking water upgrade kit.

 Another reason to question the pH reading is that for any water sample which is very low in TDS it is very hard to obtain an accurate pH value.
 The worst case of this accuracy problem occurs with de-ionized water but some low TDS RO water will react the same.
 The sample is so low in minerals that there is no buffer.
 The slightest absorption or loss of CO2 shifts the pH substantially.
 The water’s tendency to pick up additional CO2 from the ambient air, even if the test is done on site, can produce a very low false pH.